ibm-cloud-docs/solution-tutorials/secure-network-enclosure.md

    - Add the **SSH Key** you specified earlier.
    - Set **Operating System** to **CentOS 7.x - Minimal**
    - In **Uplink Port Speeds**, the network interface must be changed from the default of *public and private* to only specify a **Private Network Uplink**.
 This ensures that the new server has no direct access to the Internet, and access is controlled by the routing and firewall rules on the VRA.
-   - Set **Private VLAN** to the VLAN ID of the private VLAN ordered earlier.
+   - Set **Private VLAN** to the VLAN number of the private VLAN ordered earlier.
 4. Click tick box to accept the 'Third-Party' service agreements, then **Create**.
 5. Monitor for completion on the [Devices](https://{DomainName}/classic/devices) page or via email.
 6. Make note of the *Private IP address* of the VSI for a later step and that under the **Network** section on the **Device Details** page that the VSI is assigned to the correct VLAN.
 If not, delete this VSI and create a new VSI on the correct VLAN.